jrief/django-formset/docs/source/single-form.rst

 puts the HTML form element into an invalid state, so that it can not be re-submitted before editing.
 The response on validated forms can be used to update the database or do other processing before telling the browser where to go next.
 Instead of sending a HTTP redirect, the server now sends the success URL wrapped in a JavaScript object.
+When receiving this response, it's up to the author of the form template to decide how to proceed.
+Usually we will then load the page pointing to that URL.
+In section :ref:`buttons` it is explained in detail, how to proceed with the response received by the form view.

-When receiving this response, the browser just loads the page with that URL.
-This also prevents users to accidentally submit the form data twice, in case they click on the browser's reload button.
+Processing the server's response on the client also prevents users from accidentally submitting the form data twice, in case they click on the browser's reload button.

 A Django form using **django-formset** can be rendered using three different methods: